San Jose State Spartans football: History

-Early history (1893–1970)
+Early history (1892–1970)

-San Jose State first fielded a football team in 1893 under head coach James E. Addicott.
+San Jose State first fielded a football team in 1892 which did not have a coach.
+In their first year fielding an American football team, the Spartans lost in their sole contest against the local YMCA team of San Jose.
+The game technically occurred during 1893, but it represented the 1892 academic year and so that is the season it is counted.
+In 1983, James E. Addicott started to serve as the head coach.
 Addicott also served as a math professor at the California State Normal School (now San José State University).
 The team played a local YMCA club in 1893 and 1894 and garnered its first tie in 1896, a 6–6 decision against nearby rival College of the Pacific.

 The first regular football seasons began in 1898 and mostly consisted of games against local high schools and some colleges and junior colleges.

 During the 1920s the football program began playing home games at "Spartan Field," future home of Spartan Stadium.
 In the 1930s and 1940s, the Spartan football program was considered a powerhouse, posting 12 consecutive winning seasons and earning eight conference championship titles over an 18-year span.
 The 1932 and 1939 teams went 7–0–2 and 13–0 respectively, the only undefeated seasons in school history.

 San Jose State first appeared in the national rankings in 1939 when the AP Poll ranked the Spartans No. 19 in week seven.
 The team would climb to No. 18 in week eight.
 Lloyd Thomas was the first San Jose State player to receive first-team All-America honors.
 Thomas played as a defensive end on the 1936, 1937 and 1938 teams that fielded a combined win-loss record of 27–7–1.
 As of 2022, SJSU has produced over 90 All-America team members, including seven first-team selections.

 Spartan Stadium (now known as CEFCU Stadium) was built on the original Spartan Field site and completed in 1933 with a capacity of 18,000.
 The Spartans won the first football game played in the stadium 44–6 over San Francisco State on October 7, 1933.

 The San Jose State Spartans football team served unexpectedly with the Honolulu Police Department during World War II.
 The team had just arrived in Hawaii to play a series of post-season bowl games against Hawaii and the Willamette University Bearcats when the U.S. Navy base at Pearl Harbor was attacked on December 7, 1941.
 The team was stranded on the islands for a number of weeks following the attack, and players were employed by the local police department to help improve island defenses against a possible Japanese amphibious assault and as guards for military bases on the island.

 The Spartan football program posted just six winning seasons in the 1950s and 1960s, but the 1970s would usher in a string of successful seasons spanning 20 years.